ananyateklu/queen-habesha/README.md

 # Queen Habesha Hair Salon

-Welcome to Queen Habesha, Minneapolis's premier Ethiopian hair salon specializing in traditional Ethiopian and modern hair care techniques.
+Welcome to Queen Habesha, Minnesota's premier Ethiopian hair salon specializing in traditional Ethiopian and modern hair care techniques.
 Our website showcases our expertise in African hair care, braiding, and styling services.

 ## About Queen Habesha